lennyleadership/FenXiHuaXue_handbook/content/docs/61 Presentation Drafts/01_Sensitivity_LCMSMS.md

     <br>1) The use of high-purity solvents and additives
     <br>2) The use of volatile buffers, acid modifier, or basic modifier.
 They can control over the ionization state of the target analytes
     <br>3) Think about the balance between LC separation and ion suppression when considering modifier addition.
+    <br>4) The role of pH of mobile phase.
+1) enhance the ionization of the analytes; 2) stabilize the analytes;
     </p></td>
     <td><p>1-2)<a href = "https://www.chromatographyonline.com/view/lc-ms-sensitivity-practical-strategies-boost-your-signal-and-lower-your-noise" target="_blank" rel="noopener noreferrer">LC-GC: LC–MS Sensitivity: Practical Strategies to Boost Your Signal and Lower Your Noise</a>
-    <br>3) p79, Analysis of Pesticides in Food and Environmental Samples, CRC Press, 2008, edited by José L. Tadeo
+    <br>3-4) p79, Analysis of Pesticides in Food and Environmental Samples, CRC Press, 2008, edited by José L. Tadeo
     </p></td>
   </tr>
   <tr class="odd">
     <td><p>LC Column Characteristics
+    <br>1)
+    <br>2) A suitable LC column (a silica column was used in the reference)
+    <br>3) Column with smaller dimention
     </p></td>
-    <td><p><a href = "https://www.chromatographyonline.com/view/lc-ms-sensitivity-practical-strategies-boost-your-signal-and-lower-your-noise" target="_blank" rel="noopener noreferrer">LC-GC: LC–MS Sensitivity: Practical Strategies to Boost Your Signal and Lower Your Noise</a>
+    <td><p>1) <a href = "https://www.chromatographyonline.com/view/lc-ms-sensitivity-practical-strategies-boost-your-signal-and-lower-your-noise" target="_blank" rel="noopener noreferrer">LC-GC: LC–MS Sensitivity: Practical Strategies to Boost Your Signal and Lower Your Noise</a>
+    <br>2) <a href = "http://alfresco-static-files.s3.amazonaws.com/alfresco_images/pharma/2014/08/26/ede58aca-c91e-462c-a41b-42355e3be017/article-2140.pdf" target="_blank" rel="noopener noreferrer">Systematic Troubleshooting for LC/MS/MS - Part 1: Sample Preparation and Chromatography</a>
+    <br>3) <a href = "http://alfresco-static-files.s3.amazonaws.com/alfresco_images/pharma/2014/08/26/ede58aca-c91e-462c-a41b-42355e3be017/article-2140.pdf" target="_blank" rel="noopener noreferrer">Systematic Troubleshooting for LC/MS/MS - Part 1: Sample Preparation and Chromatography</a>
     </p></td>
   </tr>
   <tr class="even">